Stéphane Belzère

-Stéphane Kreienbühl, known as Stéphane Belzère, is a Franco-Swiss painter.
+Stéphane Kreienbühl, known as Stéphane Belzère (born 6 November 1963) is a Franco-Swiss painter.
 He lives and works between Paris and Basel.

 Biography

+Early life

 Kreienbühl was born in 1963 in Argenteuil (France).
 Son of the painters Jürg Kreienbühl and Suzanne Lopata, he spent the first five years of his life in Switzerland where he was raised by his paternal grandparents before returning to Cormeilles-en-Parisis to live with his parents.

+Education

 During his studies at the Beaux-Arts de Paris, from which he graduated in 1990, he assisted his parents in various tasks, such as preparing their painting supports or organizing their exhibitions.
 Influenced by the realism of his father, he first painted there from nature the collection of antique plasters from the art school that were broken by students in 1968 and put away since then in the cellars.

+Works

-From 1991 to 1994, he stayed regularly in Berlin where he depicted the urban landscape and the marks of recent history in the city after the fall of the wall: tunnels between East and West Berlin, dilapidated buildings, backyards…
+From 1991 to 1994, he stayed regularly in Berlin where he depicted the urban landscape and the marks of recent history in the city after the fall of the wall: tunnels between East and West Berlin, dilapidated buildings, backyards...

 In 1995, he returned to the National Museum of Natural History in Paris where he had accompanied his father a few years earlier.
 He paints directly in the "Soft Pieces" room of the Museum the brains and genital organs of animals preserved in formalin jars.
 He developed this theme of flesh in another series, the "Tableaux-saucisses" : "by painting from jars of food and organs that served as models, I sort of gave myself up to exploring the feeling of attraction/repulsion, the limits of the notions of beauty and ugliness.
 I thus amassed a collection of jars containing food, by making countless visits to food stores and supermarkets, while at the same time, I painted the jars of the so-called "soft pieces" collection gathered in the comparative anatomy section of the National Museum of Natural History.
 The visibility of flesh, whether for consumption or for scientific use, fascinated me".

 His interest in transparency led him to the "Long paintings" series by observing the sediments in the bottom of anatomical preparation jars.
 Enhanced by the magnifying effect of glasses, these strata of disintegrated materials evoke glacial and interior landscapes, between figuration and abstraction.

 From 1995 to 2013, in his studio in Berlin, he produced a series of small-format paintings, called "Nocturnal Reflections", that ended with the number 700 the day of his fiftieth birthday.
 Like a sort of diary, he painted his nocturnal full-length portrait, often naked, in the reflection of his studio window.